NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-learned.md

 ---
-name: Things I learned
+name: Things I Learned
 about: Add one item for each thing you learned keep to max of 255 characters
 title: "[Things I Learned]"
-labels: Things I learned
+labels: Things I Know
 assignees: ''

 ---